developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/configreference/index.md

 ### FunctionKeyMapping
-**Applies only to Psion devices running Windows Mobile, including the Omnii XT15 and Workabout Pro.** Controls whether Psion proprietary Unicode values will be substituted with those specified in a file and used for Windows `keydown/keyup` function-key messages. **Applies on;y to function keys**.
+**Applies only to Psion devices running Windows Mobile, including the Omnii XT15 and Workabout Pro.** Controls whether Psion proprietary Unicode values will be substituted with those specified in a file and used for Windows `keydown/keyup` function-key messages. **Applies only to function keys**.

 **Notes**: